Things to do in Samos in the coming months

 -

-The first two weeks of June have perfect, sunny and warm 80 degrees (27 °C) weather, with little clouds or rain and hardly any wind.
-Those are the days to head towards the north side of Samos island.
+The first two weeks of June have perfect, sunny and warm 27 °C degrees weather, Those are the days to head towards the north side of Samos island.

 In the following months, there are many religious festivals and cultural events that happen on the Island of Samos.
 The majority of them take place in July and August.

-On the days of religious festivals, it is a custom in Samos to serve the locals and visitors alike, a traditional dish called ‘Giorti’, savory dish made with wheat, onions and goat meat prepared for the whole night before the celebrations early next day.
+On the days of religious festivals, it is a custom in Samos to serve the locals and visitors alike, a traditional dish called ‘Giorti’, savory dish made with wheat, onions, and goat meat prepared for the whole night before the celebrations early the next day.

 We recommend trying at least once this experience as it is a unique opportunity to be properly immersed in the local culture.